-Derek Jeter, Larry Walker elected to baseball Hall of Fame
+Jeter 1 vote shy of unanimous, Walker also elected to Hall

+NEW YORK (AP) — Known for two decades as No. 2, Derek Jeter is now linked to the number 1 — as in, who was the lone Hall of Fame voter who didn’t put a check mark next to his name?

-NEW YORK (AP) — Derek Jeter came within one vote of being a unanimous pick for the Hall of Fame while Larry Walker also earned baseball’s highest honor on Tuesday.
+Jeter came within one vote of being a unanimous pick, falling just shy of the standard set when longtime New York Yankees teammate Mariano Rivera became the first unanimous selection last year.
+Larry Walker also earned baseball’s highest honor Tuesday in his last chance on the ballot.

+For now, the identity and motivation of the non-conformist remains a mystery.

+“Well, I look at all the votes that I got,” Jeter said.
+“Trying to get that many people to agree on something is pretty difficult to do.
+So that’s not something that’s on mind.”

-The longtime New York Yankees captain appeared on 396 of 397 ballots cast by the Baseball Writers’ Association of America, falling just shy of the standard set when longtime Yankees teammate Mariano Rivera became the first unanimous selection last year.
-Jeter’s 99.7% moved above Ken Griffey Jr. (99.3%) for the second-highest.
+Longtime shortstop and captain of the Yankees, Jeter appeared on 396 of 397 ballots cast by the Baseball Writers’ Association of America.
+His 99.7% moved above Ken Griffey Jr. (99.3%) for the second-highest share.

-“I was speechless when I got the call,” Jeter said.
-“Quite frankly, I was pretty nervous, and when I got it I really didn’t know what to say.”

-It was not immediately known which voter didn’t choose Jeter, who was listed on all 219 ballots made public before the announcement.
+Jeter was listed on all 219 ballots made public by Ryan Thibodaux’s vote tracker before the announcement.
 The BBWAA will release additional ballots on Feb.
 4 of writers who chose a public listing.

-“I don’t like to jinx anything,” Jeter said.
-“No one assumes they’re going to go to the Hall of Fame.”
+“Everyone told me it was a foregone conclusion.
+I didn’t buy it.
+So it was not a relaxing day.
+There was a lot of anxiety,” Jeter said. ”I was nervous, sitting around waiting for a phone call is something that is completely out of your control.”

-Walker appeared on 304 ballots, six above the 75% needed, up from 54.6% last year.
-He was making his 10th and final appearance on the BBWAA ballot and tweeted earlier in the day “I believe I’m going to come up a little short today.”
+Walker got 304 votes, six above the 75% needed and up from 54.6% last year.
+He was making his 10th and final appearance on the BBWAA ballot and tweeted earlier in the day “I believe I’m going to come up a little short today” after checking the vote tracker and projecting he would finish at 73.3%.

+When Walker’s phone rang, he uttered a profanity and then: “Oh my God!”
+He answered, and BBWAA secretary-treasurer Jack O’Connell was on the line.

+“You didn’t come up short this year.
+You passed the 75% threshold, and welcome to the Hall of Fame,” Walker remembered O’Connell telling him.

 Pitcher Curt Schilling was third with 278 votes (70%) in his eighth ballot appearance, an increase from 60.9% but still 20 votes shy.
-The steroids-tainted pair of Roger Clemens (61%) and Barry Bonds (60.7%) both showed slight increases.
-Bonds rose from 59.1% last year and Clemens from 59.5%.
+The steroids-tainted pair of Roger Clemens (61%) and Barry Bonds (60.7%) both showed slight increases in their eighth tries.
+Clemens rose from 59.5% last year and Bonds from 59.1%.

 Jeter and Walker will be inducted on July 26 at the Hall in Cooperstown along with catcher Ted Simmons and former players’ association head Marvin Miller, who were voted in last month by the Hall’s Modern Era Committee.